Answer First

 Guidance by Country

 What matters most is your home country's rules, not Paraguay's.
+Paraguay citizenship requirements are straightforward, but whether you can hold two passports depends on where you're from.
 Here's guidance for common nationalities:

 Important: Country snapshots are high-level guidance and can change.
 They are not legal advice.
 Always verify current law with qualified counsel in your home country before naturalizing.
 Your home-country citizenship law controls whether acquiring Paraguayan nationality affects your original citizenship.